mk-runner/EVOKE/README.md

 ## Citations

-If you use or extend our work, please cite our paper at commoning soon.
+If you use or extend our work, please cite our paper at **.

 ```